3Dgraf64/Klippventurer-extruder/README.md

 Check out here: https://github.com/synthread/Klippventurer

 In my Adventurer 3 printer upgrade process, the next step after upgrading the operating system to Klipper (Klippventurer) is to replace the extruder.
 I had an old Voron Clockwork extruder lying around.
 So I decided to go from there.
+Original Voron's .step files where edited in FreeCad.
 The result is an extruder whose internal parts are those of the Clockwork but whose fasteners are modified.

 Printing: